Mobile users:

 the chain can stretch.

-Many car owners spend don't spend much time
+Many car owners spend don't spend much time preparing for

-a scheduled maintenance visit to the dealership.
+maintenance visit to the dealership.

-They just agree to the recommendation of the service
+They just agree to the recommendation of the service advisor.

 This can be an expensive mistake.